- When evaluating the need for standby generation, consider the cost of a power outage to your business.

 Hospitals may only require 40 to 50 hours of standby generation in a given year, but hospital personnel must consider the welfare of their patients; access to backup power could be a life saver.
 When Superstorm Sandy hit the east coast, one hospital remained operational because of a natural gas backup system; other hospitals had to evacuate patients.
 Over 450,000 businesses in New York and New Jersey were affected by Sandy; costing $30 billion or more in lost revenue.

 Types of standby generators include diesel and natural gas reciprocating engines, natural gas and steam turbines, microturbines and fuel cells.
 Diesel and natural gas generators currently dominate the standby power market, but microturbines and fuel cells are emerging as viable options.
 Because of the limited number of hours that a typical standby generator operates, the primary driver in equipment selection is installed capital cost.
 As microturbine and fuel cell capital costs come down, their share of the market should increase.

-Automatic transfer switches (ATS) are often required on larger generators to disconnect the generator from the grid and prevent back feeding of power into utility lines (a safety issue); particularly when a lineman is making repairs during an outage.
-In the event of a brownout or blackout, the ATS starts the generator and transfers the power automatically.
+Large generators often require automatic transfer switches (ATS), which disconnect the generator from the grid to prevent back feeding of power into utility lines (a safety issue); particularly when a lineman is making repairs during an outage.
+During a brownout or blackout, an ATS will start the generator and transfer the power automatically.
 Properly designed systems may also include a coolant block heater, battery charger and plant exerciser.

 A variety of facilities require standby generators; especially businesses that rely on computers and other sensitive electronics.
 According to the U.S. Energy Information Administration, about 75 percent of commercial businesses have backup generators with an average size of 18 kW.
 Existing standby generation capacity is estimated at 40,000 megawatts, or 5 percent of the total installed electric generation in the U.S. This number is expected to increase as facilities continue to realize the importance of continuous power availability.